MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-case-resolutions.md

 ![Case Resolutions dashboard](media/ai-csi-case-resolutions-dash.png)

 The Case Resolutions dashboard gives you an overview of your customer support system's case resolution performance for the specified time period.

+You can display [KPI Summary](ai-csi-dash-kpi-summary.md), [Incoming Cases](ai-csi-dash-incoming-cases.md), Case Resolutions, and [Customer Satisfaction](ai-csi-dash-CSAT.md) dashboards by clicking each dashboard's icon in the navigation pane.
+You can display the [Topic Details](ai-csi-dash-topic-details.md) dashboard by right-clicking a topic in one of the AI Insights charts in those dashboards.
+The KPI Summary dashboard is the default Dynamics 365 AI for Customer Service dashboard.

-The dashboard provides graphical views of resolved cases, including:
+The Case Resolutions dashboard provides graphical views of resolved cases, including:

 * The customer support agents who are taking the most time to resolve issues.
 * The number of incoming customer support cases compared to the average time to resolve them.